TRACK CHAIRS

 tmkey@uccs.edu

-Researchers and practitioners are invited to share and present their ideas and proposals which topics KM research should address in the next decade.
 We welcome submissions for this minitrack adopting different theoretical lenses and worldviews, using a variety of research methods and conceptual ideas, and exploring the topic with a visionary mindset.
+We are also very looking for contributions that break with well-trodden empirical and conceptual conventions to help academic and practice build novel concepts, instruments and designs by focusing on (digital) future(s).
 Topics covered include (but are not limited to):

 • KM as the foundation for Artificial Intelligence – or Artificial Intelligence as enabler for KM, or both directions?